 Note: This syllabus stems from an undergraduate seminar that I taught in the Department of Economics at Harvard University between 2013 and 2016.
-I figure it would be a pity to let it die, so I have decided to post it online.
+I figured it would be a pity to let it die, so I have decided to post it online.
 I will be regularly updating the syllabus to reflect the most recent Nobel Prizes in Economics.
-Latest update: 19 Nov 2017
+Latest update: 6 July 2019

 Introduction: Sveriges Riksbank Prize in Economic Science in Memory of Alfred Nobel